 Information for Event Coordinators

-As a JBC Network member site you get access to Jewish Book Council’s network of Jewish-interest authors, as well as extensive resources for running Jewish book festivals, speakers’ series, and cultural events, including book program consultation and professional networking.
-Membership additionally includes a discount on booking authors through our Read On program, and discounted admission to BookExpo America.
+As a JBC Network member site, you get access to Jewish Book Council’s network of Jewish-interest authors, as well as extensive resources for running Jewish book festivals, speakers’ series, and cultural events, including book program consultation and professional networking.
+Membership additionally includes a discount on booking authors through our Read On program.

 If you are a current Network member site, you can find member-only resources using the “Member Site Resources” link found above.